dustwal/allframe/README.md

 # allframe
-Framework on top of the Allegr game library
+Framework on top of the Allegro game library